 To initiate research of the highest quality oriented towards a broad range of RMDs FOREUM periodically announces calls to which applications are considered.
 Basic and applied research of highest quality will be supported to reduce the burden of disease for people with RMDs.
 Only peer-reviewed research proposals that fulfil this ambition shall be considered for funding.
-Between 2014 and 2020 FOREUM funded more than 50 projects, totaling almost EUR 14 million in grants.
+Between 2014 and beginning of 2021 FOREUM funded almost 60 projects, totalling EUR 16 million in grants.
 FOREUM funded projects involve more than 100 research institutions across Europe, several networks as well as patient organizations.